-This course is not on the Master Schedule for Autumn 1994.
+This course has not been on the Master Schedule since Autumn 1993.
 It was on the Master Schedule for Autumn 1992 and Autumn 1993, but did not run either year due to low enrollment.
 The course is no longer required for AAE majors.